 - Necessary permits, including both existing permits and potential new ones.

-- Compliance with applicable safety regulations, such as OSHA or regional standards.
+- Compliance with applicable safety laws, such as WH&S and state regulations.

 - Potential hazards, such as toxic or flammable gas cannisters or wet spots.
 Plan for possibilities such as defective equipment, electrical dangers or faulty pipes.